Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 On the surface, this special seems to be your average family adaptation.
-But upon discovery, the special was produced by Matt Groening, creator of The Simpsons and the new at-the-time Futurama.
+But at a deeper glane, the special was produced by Matt Groening, creator of The Simpsons and the new-at-the-time Futurama.
 The special had some recognizable names, including Drew Barrymore, who was also an executive producer.
 What made Olive, the Other Reindeer unique among other Christmas specials?

-After one of Santa (voiced by Ed Asner)’s reindeer was injured, a Christmas-loving dog (voiced by Drew Barrymore) is determined to save Christmas as Santa’s “new reindeer.”
+After one of Santa's (voiced by Ed Asner) reindeer was injured, a Christmas-loving dog (voiced by Drew Barrymore) is determined to save Christmas as Santa’s “new reindeer.”